Western - Set Up Secure Connect - Biometric Login

 Compatible Biometric Hardware

-• Dell Web Conferencing Monitors - Any Dell web conferencing monitor bought after 2018 has built-in facial recognition webcam
+Dell Web Conferencing Monitor Facial Recognition Any Dell web conferencing monitor bought after 2018 has built-in facial recognition webcam.

-• External USB fingerprint readers - Associations can purchase external fingerprint readers
+External USB Fingerprint Reader Associations can purchase external fingerprint readers.

 Known Issues